-The Brisbane South Bank is the heart of Brisbane and over looks the Brisbane river.
-It is Brisbane’s most popular tourist destination and offers numerous accessible options for those with limited mobility including a variety of wheelchair friendly activities.
-The South Bank is home to the Queensland Cultural Centre which consists of the Queensland Performing Arts Centre, The Queensland Gallery of Modern Art, The State Library of Queensland, Queensland Art Gallery and the Queensland Museum.
+The Brisbane South Bank is the heart of Brisbane and overlooks the iconic Brisbane River.
+The South Bank is Brisbane’s most popular tourist destination and is a must see while visiting Brisbane.
+The South Bank offers numerous accessible options for visitors and locals with limited mobility, including a variety of wheelchair friendly attractions, activities and transport options.

-The South Bank is a popular choice for Brisbane families with the variety of family friendly activities and events all year round.
+The South Bank is a popular choice for Brisbane families, with a variety of accessible family friendly activities and events all year round.
 The Parklands offer a range of wheelchair accessible family areas such as picnic areas, playgrounds, gardens, BBQ areas, walking tracks and the popular South Bank lagoon.
-There are a number of disabled restrooms available throughout the South Bank which can be viewed on the Visit Brisbane facilities map.
+There are a number of disabled restrooms available throughout the South Bank, which can be viewed on the Visit Brisbane facilities map.
 Click here to view South Bank facilities map.

-There is a range of accessible restaurants and cafes throughout the South Bank which offer a variety of different food choices.
-The South Bank also has the Collective Markets every weekend where there is a mixer of local art, fashion, gift stalls and collectibles.
+There is a range of accessible restaurants and cafes throughout the South Bank that offer a variety of different food choices.
+The South Bank also has the Collective Markets every weekend, where there is a mixer of local art, fashion, gift stalls and collectibles.

 In my opinion I give the Brisbane South Bank a rating of 4.5 for wheelchair accessibility, and a 4.5 star rating for overall experience.